How do you measure the success of your content marketing?

 It goes like this: 10,000 people walk into a bar.
 Nobody buys anything.
 The owners declare the bar a lavish success.

 It’s a good joke because it highlights the problem with focusing on the wrong metrics.
-A couple of hundred retweets and a thousand – or even ten thousand (a million, even) – website visitors don’t mean a thing unless someone buys something.
+A couple of hundred retweets and a thousand – or even ten thousand (a million, even) – website visitors or likes on social media posts don't mean a thing unless someone buys something.

 Yes, page views and social shares are important, but taken in isolation they are merely vanity metrics that indicate very little about overall content marketing success.